 What of the glory of God?
 Hezekiah’s tour was distinctly human – look what I have created, how I have built a conduit to bring water into my city – look at the massive riches and wealth which I have accumulated despite being an insignificant kingdom in the midst of a dangerous triangle crossfire of surrounding civilizations?
 Ironically, in not focusing on glorifying a transcendent, single God who called all other gods a lie, Hezekiah had unintentionally pointed out to this envoy of Chaldeans how valuable Judah could be to the right conqueror.

-At least Solomon, in all his decadence, made a display of his God-given wisdom and the ascent and offerings that were done at the House of the Lord; the scripture is interestingly one-dimensional on the type of things Hezekiah showed his new best friends.
+At least Solomon, in all his decadence, made a display of his God-given wisdom and the ascent and offerings that were done at the House of the Lord when visited by the Queen of Sheba; the scripture is interestingly one-dimensional on the type of things Hezekiah showed his new best friends.
 No spiritual or religious institutions or practices were apparently fit into this tour, no landmarks of the great works or words of God for Israel.
 What were the Babylonians to be impressed by?
 If not the wealth of this tiny nation, Hezekiah gave them nothing else to think about this people God had preserved in a small plot of land promised to Hezekiah’s fathers.

 Even Hezekiah’s response to Isaiah’s prophecy is shameful, given Hezekiah’s good deeds earlier in his life: